Does Shade Over an AC Unit Help?

 What Kind of Shading Can Make a Big Difference for Your HVAC System?

 While shading the condenser itself isn’t very effective, strategically shading your house and improving the surrounding environment can reliably help boost overall HVAC efficiency.
-Trees and awnings work to prevent solar radiation from heating the home’s walls and roof can dramatically reduce indoor heat gain, keeping you more comfortable year-round.
+Trees and awnings work to prevent solar radiation from heating the home’s walls and roof, which can dramatically reduce indoor heat gain, keeping you more comfortable year-round.

 Does Shading Your Entire House Help You Stay Cool?